 The two Presidents thereafter laid the Cross Border Mark stone at Ruzinga Village, Mutukula – Kyotera District on the 9th of November 2017, and the Foundation Stone at the starting point of the pipeline at Kabaale in Hoima District, on the 11th of November 2017.

 The Geophysical and Geo-Technical Surveys – Thorough and comprehensive site investigation for the design and construction

 Environmental and Social Impact Assessments (ESIAs) - Uganda and Tanzania

-The National Environment Management Authority (NEMA) issued a certificate of approval to Total East Africa Midstream B.V, for the Environment and Social Impact Assessment (ESIA) for East African Crude Oil Pipeline (EACOP) Project- in Uganda on the 3rd of December 2019.
+The National Environment Management Authority (NEMA) issued a certificate of approval to Total East Africa Midstream B.V, for the Environment and Social Impact Assessment (ESIA) for East African Crude Oil Pipeline (EACOP) Project- in Uganda on the 30th November 2020.

 The approval for the Tanzanian section was issued by the National Environment Management Council (NEMC), on November 29, 2019,